Surfshark vs Proton VPN: which VPN is better?

 The desktop apps of our two contenders took somewhat different approaches in realizing their application vision.

 Proton VPN users can pick their desired server location using the detailed world map, a menu in the bottom left, or the search bar above it.
 The main menu also includes buttons for enabling essential features (Secure Core, kill switch, NetShield, port forwarding) and displays detailed information about the VPN connection.
-However, extensive customization options are tucked away in the top-left hamburger menu.
+However, extensive customization options are tucked away in the top-left menu.

 On the flip side, Surfshark took the minimalist approach and kept the main menu with just the essentials.
 There’s no map for choosing server locations, only the list, and a search bar.
 Meanwhile, a small side panel on the left keeps the settings menu for customizing your connection and enabling other features.
 It also nests Search, Alert, and Antivirus.